Joshua L. Schwartz

 Donald R. Geiter, J.D., M.S.L.
 (Cybersecurity Law & Policy), CIPP/US, CIPM

-Don is the chair of the firm’s Cybersecurity Service Team and chair of the firm’s Finance practice.
+Don is the chair of the firm’s Cybersecurity Service Team and a member of the Finance & Creditors’ Rights Practice Group.
 He also serves on the firm’s technology committee and as the firm’s Chief Privacy Officer.

 Don first became involved in cybersecurity initiatives while he was a law clerk with the Office of Naval Research, U. S. Department of the Navy, in the late 1990s.
 Currently, Don advises business clients on a broad range of cyber, tech-related, and privacy matters, including employee and board training, data breach coaching and support, cybersecurity/privacy compliance and auditing, counseling, transactional support and contract review.
 Don has particular experience advising financial service organizations, healthcare organizations, and managed IT service providers.
 Don is an active member of the International Association of Privacy Professionals (IAPP) and is a member of InfraGard (a partnership between the Federal Bureau of Investigation and the private sector for the protection of U.S. Critical Infrastructure).
 Don is a frequent speaker on the topic of cybersecurity and privacy, with recent presentations given to the Pennsylvania Bankers Association, the National Association of Corporate Directors, the Pennsylvania Institute of Certified Public Accountants, the Association of Corporate Counsel, PA Manufacturers’ Association and the World Trade Center-Harrisburg.
 His recent cybersecurity projects include: